San Jose Uber Accident Lawyers

 - An Uber driver proximately caused a person’s injuries, such as by violating certain traffic laws, resulting in an accident.

-Uber’s policy will not apply when a driver is logged into their Uber app and waiting for ride requests when accidents occur.
+Uber’s policy will not apply if a driver is not logged into their Uber app when the accident occurs.
 It also will not apply if a driver cancels their service.

-If you suffered catastrophic injuries or your loved one was killed in a crash involving an Uber vehicle in the greater San Jose area of Santa Clara County, you are going to want to get yourself legal representation without any delay.
-You should contact Arash Law as soon as you possibly can so our firm can commence an independent investigation into your crash to help preserve important evidence and determine liability for the accident.
+If you suffered injuries or your loved one was killed in a crash involving an Uber vehicle in San Jose, you may want to get yourself legal representation.
+A call to Arash Law can help with your claim.
+We can start an independent investigation into your crash to help preserve important evidence and establish liability for the accident.

 Latest Traffic Reports in California